 In addition, the relief that you experience when you avoid anxiety-provoking situations reinforces your belief that the situation that you escaped was, in fact, dangerous.
 Thus, you will be even more likely to avoid it in the future.

-Avoidance seems innocent enough at the first glance, but this behavior is truly insidious.
+Avoidance seems innocent enough at first glance; but this behaviour is truly insidious.

 In some cases, avoidance may make your world increasingly smaller.
 Think about it: if you live in Toronto and are afraid of cows, avoiding cows may not really interfere with your life in any significant way.

-When it is impossible to avoid the situation, people often resort to safety behaviours.
+When it is impossible to avoid a situation, people often resort to safety behaviours.
 Those are little tricks that help them feel a little less anxious.
-The most common are:
+The most common ones are: